 The Alberta Immigrant Nominee Program (AINP) offers options for both skilled and semi-skilled workers.
-AINP is accepting application for the below three main immigration streams:
+AINP is accepting applications for the below three main immigration streams:

 - Alberta Opportunity Stream (AOS)